Introductory computations in the cohomology of arithmetic groups: Integral cohomology of

 with some boundary points removed if one wants to minimize potential intersections $D\cap gD$, $g\in G$ of measure zero.
 The four bottom vertices of $D$ are $a = -\frac{1}{2} +\frac{\sqrt{3}}{2}\jj$, $b = \frac{1}{2} +\frac{\sqrt{3}}{2}\jj$, $c = -\frac{1}{2} +\frac{1}{2}\ii +\frac{\sqrt{2}}{2}\jj$, $d = \frac{1}{2} +\frac{1}{2}\ii +\frac{\sqrt{2}}{2}\jj$.
 See for instance \cite[page 58]{MR1937957}.

 The upper-half space ${\frak h}^3$ can be retracted onto a $2$-dimensional subspace ${\cal T} \subset {\frak h}^3$, with ${\cal T}$ a contractible $2$-dimensional regular CW-complex, and where the action of $G$ on ${\frak h}^3$ restricts to a cellular action of $G$ on ${\cal T}$.
 Under the restricted action there is one orbit of $2$-cells in $\cal T$, represented by the curvilinear square with vertices $a$, $b$, $c$ and $d$ in the picture.
 This $2$-cell has cyclic stabilizer group of order $4$.
 There are three orbits of $1$-cells: the edges $ac$ and $bd$ are in the same orbit with cyclic stabilizer group of order $6$; edge $ab$ has stabilizer group isomorphic to the quaternion group $Q4$ of order $8$; edge $cd$ has stabilizer group isomorphic to a semi-direct product $C3:C4$ of order $12$.
-There are two orbits of $0$-cells, each with stabilizer group isomorphic to a semi-direct product $C3:C4$ of order $12$.
-Vertices $a$ and $b$ belong to the same orbit, and vertices $c$ and $d$ belong to the other orbit.
+There are two orbits of $0$-cells.
+Vertices $a$ and $b$ belong to the same orbit with stabilier groups isomorphic to $C3:C4$.
+Vertices $c$ and $d$ belong to the other orbit with stabilizer groups $SL(2,3)$.

 The first $n$-terms of free $\mathbb ZH$-resolutions $R^H_\ast$ of $\mathbb Z$ for each of the finite cell-stabilizer groups $H$ can be computed using the algorithm in \cite{MR2093885}.
 That algorithm produces an explicit contracting homotopy on $R^H_\ast$.
 Using Proposition \ref{PROPwall}, these stabilizer group resolutions can be combined with $C_\ast \cal T$ to form a free $\mathbb ZG$-resolution $R^G_\ast$ of $\mathbb Z$.